Greenland's ice sheet is melting as fast as at any time in the last 12,000 years, study shows

 In terms of its potential to raise sea levels, Greenland is the world's second most important ice sheet, behind only Antarctica.

 Greenland's ice sheet contains enough water to raise global sea levels by 24 feet.
-Over the last 26 years, melt water from Greenland's ice sheet has raised sea levels by 0.4 inches, and it is currently the world's biggest contributor to sea level rise
+Over the last 26 years, melt water from Greenland has raised sea levels by 0.4 inches, and it is currently the world's biggest contributor to sea level rise.

-Melting from Antarctica, on the other hand, is currently responsible for 20-25% of global sea level rise, but is likely to surpass Greenland as the largest global contributor to sea level rise.
+Melting from Antarctica, on the other hand, is currently responsible for 20-25% of global sea level rise, but is likely to surpass Greenland as the largest global contributor.

 Antarctica holds enough water to raise sea levels by about 200 feet, and scientists have recently discovered alarming vulnerabilities in some of its most important glaciers.